pzq123456/EVChargerSite/map/D.md

 ---
 layout: page
 ---
-# Appendix D: Spatial Distributions of the Housing Price Index of EVCSs at the City Level
+# Spatial Distributions of the Housing Price Index of EVCSs at the City Level
 <Drawer :is-open="isDrawerOpen" :speed="500" @close="closeDrawer">
     <cityDetails />
 </Drawer>